Adam13531/electron-react-boilerplate/README.md

 ## Shortcomings

 Because of how little time I spent coding this, there are many pieces of the code that could be much better.
-The largest such piece is the surprising use of Electron.
-I'd originally intended on having UI and overlays to make it easier to learn the system, but I never got around to doing that, and I ended up leaving Electron in even though it serves no purpose right now.
+I'd also intended on having UI and overlays to make it easier to learn the system, but I never got around to doing that.

 ## How do I use this?